TomKauffeld/advent-of-code-2023/day08/part2/README.md

 and saw that the loop length is actually the answer.
 So my 2nd solution was printing the answer every 5 seconds without me understanding it...

+After working with the data, I found that each path hits an endpoint at the length of the path minus the start of the loop.
+This means that at the end of the global loop minus the max start of the loops we hit an endpoint on every path.

+To be honest I don't really like this solution as this assumes the data is in a very specific format.
+Sure my 2nd try needed the paths to loop, but that's still more common than that every path hits the endpoint at the end of their loop on generic data.